 If the examination is to be held in-person or using a blended format, the examination must be held at one of the following:

 - University of Manitoba Bannatyne campus

 - St. Boniface Hospital Albrechtsen Research Centre

-All internal members of the examining committee must be present at the defence, unless exceptional circumstances prevent this and prior approval has been given by the Dean of the Faculty of Graduate Studies (FGS).
+All internal members of the examining committee must be present in real time at the defence, unless exceptional circumstances prevent this and prior approval has been given by the Dean of the Faculty of Graduate Studies.

 Departments/Units may choose to conduct Ph.D.
 Oral Examinations in-person, remotely, or using a hybrid model.
 Note that for in-person and hybrid examinations, Departments/Units will be responsible for providing appropriate space and technology for their chosen delivery method(s) (e.g., sufficient space for adequate distancing of all in-person attendees and reliable technology to facilitate hybrid participation) and aiding in securing a chair.